nassosanagn/Vaccine-Monitor-App/ReadMe.md

 <br/>
 This is my implementation of a Vaccine Monitor app created for the System Programming K24 course at the University of Athens.

+This project is implemented using sockets for the communication between the parent process (travelMonitorClient) with the child processes (monitorServers).

 ## Bash script: testFile.sh

 This bash script creates a test input file, that will be located in the "info" directory, called "inputFile.txt".